rontarrant/gtkDcoding/docs/_posts/2019-09-27-0074-nodes-i-doodle-a-noodle.md

 </div>
 <!-- end of snippet for first (1st) occurrence of application and terminal screen shots on a single page -->

 We’ve actually talked about the basics of this technique before in [Blog Post #60](/2019/08/09/0060-cairo-iv-fill-arc-cartoon-mouth.html).
-All we’re really doing is drawing a curve, but this time we’re taking a few more things into consideration…
+All we’re really doing is drawing a curve, but this time we’re taking a few more things into consideration...

 ### Opposing Control Points